6 Supplements Doctors Say Women Can Stop Wasting Their Money On

 Women are constantly being told that they need to consume more calcium.
 But if you already include ample dairy in your diet, you likely don’t need a calcium supplement.
 In fact, popping a pill along with all the milk and yogurt you’re already eating could be dangerous, cautions Tasneem Bhatia, MD, integrative medicine expert and founder of CentrespringMD.
-“Getting 400 to 600 milligrams of calcium daily, or about what you’d find in a cup of 1% milk and a 6-ounce yogurt, can strengthen bones and improve sleep.
+“Getting 400 to 600 milligrams of calcium daily, or about what you’d find in a cup of 1 percent milk and a 6-ounce yogurt, can strengthen bones and improve sleep.
 However, consuming more than 1,200 milligrams per day can increase heart attack risk in postmenopausal women.”
-Popping too many calcium supplements may also cause hypercalcemia, a condition that can weaken bones, create kidney stones, and interfere with heart and brain health, according to the Mayo Clinic.
+Popping too many calcium supplements may also cause hypercalcemia, a condition that can weaken bones, create kidney stones, and interfere with heart and brain health, according to the Cleveland Clinic.
 Don’t miss these six vitamin myths you need to stop believing.

 Do a quick Google search of the “best supplements for women,” and you’ll find countless links to multivitamin bottles.
 But Dr. Bhatia says these aren’t pills everyone should pop.
 “I’m not a huge fan of multivitamins.
 I prefer targeted supplementation for areas where you may be weak or predisposed to deficiencies,” she says.
-“Multivitamins are best for the woman who won’t change her diet and may be nutrient poor overall.
+“Multivitamins are best for the woman who won’t change her diet and may be nutrient-poor overall.
 Those who consume a well-rounded diet shouldn’t bother with them.”

 Since vitamin B6 helps your body make the mood-boosting chemical serotonin and aids in maintaining healthy skin and luscious locks, it’s a supplement many women are interested in trying.
 But Dr. Bhatia says supplementation isn’t for everyone.
 “Patients with the MTHFR gene mutation can only tolerate low levels of B6.
 If they consume too much, they can develop eczema, or experience tingling or numbness,” she warns.
 Considering an estimated 33 percent of the population carries this genetic mutation, it’s best to err on the side of caution and get your daily dose of B6 from whole foods, which tend to have less concentrated amounts of the vitamin than supplements.
 Albacore tuna, chickpeas, wild salmon, and fortified cereal are all good dietary sources.
-Find out the 12 vitamin mistakes you might not realize you’re making.
+Find out the vitamin mistakes you might not realize you’re making.